News & Events

 Martin Maiden, Professor of Molecular Epidemiology at the University of Oxford Department of...

 Next generation sequencing (NGS) has fundamentally altered genomic research.
 New developments will bring NGS costs and performance down to an everybody’s technology with extreme potential for ultra fast and accurate molecular typing and diagnostic as it provides the ultimative whole genome information.

-FP7 (Seventh Framework Programme for Research and Technological Development) is a key tool to maintain Europe’s leadership in the global knowledge economy.
-The programme is running from 2007 to 2013 and has a total budget of over € 50 billion.
-The core of FP7, representing two thirds of the overall budget, is the Cooperation programme.
-It fosters collaborative research across Europe and other partner countries through projects by transnational consortia of industry and academia.
+FP7 (Seventh Framework Programme for Research and Technological Development) was a key tool to maintain Europe’s leadership in the global knowledge economy.
+The programme ran from 2007 to 2013 and had a total budget of over € 50 billion.
+The core of FP7, representing two thirds of the overall budget, was the Cooperation programme.
+It fostered collaborative research across Europe and other partner countries through projects by transnational consortia of industry and academia.

-The objective of the health research programme is to improve the health of European citizens, and increase the competitiveness and innovative capacity of European health related industries and businesses.
-Global health issues, like emerging epidemics, are also addressed.
+The objective of the health research programme was to improve the health of European citizens, and increase the competitiveness and innovative capacity of European health related industries and businesses.
+Global health issues, like emerging epidemics, were also addressed.